More annotated Thai vocabulary for those interested in supernatural Buddhism, Vedic supernaturalism, the magical arts, and spirituality.

 Trai-tjiwon: the garments that the Vinaya, i.e. that part of the Buddhist Pali Canon that deals with monkhood and its regulations, allows the monks to wear as a rule, namely the antarawasok, covering the lower parts of the body from the waist down (translated as sarong, a Malay word; in Thai: sabong), the utarasang, or the robe itself, and the sangkati, a shawl for the shoulders and chest.

-Nang-mai: a female spirit that dwells about big trees, such as the thingan or iron wood tree.
+Nang-mai: a female spirit that dwells in big trees, such as the thingan or iron wood tree.
 The nang-mai is a rukkatewada (see that word).
-The nang-tani (here) is a kind of nang-mai.
+The prai-tani (here) is a kind of nang-mai.

 Beuk-mai: to perform a ceremony to forest spirits (pipa) or rukkatewada (see that word) before falling a big tree in the forest.